Kabassu/kabassu-gui/README.md

 # How to run it

-1. Create database in Mongo.
-2. Clone this repository
+1. Clone this repository
-3. Set servers of kabassu in next.config.js
+2. Set servers of kabassu in next.config.js
-4. Run npm install
+3. Run npm install
-5. Run npm run dev
+4. Run npm run dev